 The economy is generally growing faster, and increasing globalization and more complex regulatory structures and laws will create more need for skilled accountants.

 Usually, accountant job growth is tied to the strength of the economy.
-As the economy sees better growth, we can expect there will be more need for financial and tax experts to both prepare and examine companies’ financial records.
+As the economy sees better growth, we can expect there will be more need for financial and tax accountant experts to both prepare and examine companies’ financial records.

 Accountants who have earned their CPA designation will have the best employment prospects.